sszettella/zsmseven/posts/v_debt_arbitrage_in_a_debasement_20251013.md

 | 9    | 1,489,072           | 4,000            | 36,000                  | 1,353,072    | 1,353%    |
 | 10   | 2,010,247           | 4,000            | 40,000                  | 1,870,247    | 1,870%    |

-**Table Notes:**
-- Growth compounds at 35% annually from $100,000.
-- Net Gain ($) = Annual Growth ($) - Interest Payment ($).
-- Net Gain (%) = Net Gain ($) / Portfolio Value (Start).
-- Cumulative interest over 10 years: $40,000.
+By year 10, the portfolio hits over $2 million nominally.
+After subtracting all costs—including $40,000 in interest and the $100,000 principal repayment—the net value is about $1.87 million.
+Adjust for inflation, and the real gain looks even stronger, as debasement erodes the repayment's bite.
+This scenario favors the debasement thesis, suggesting hard assets like Bitcoin or gold could serve as reliable hedges, potentially outlasting fiat volatility.

-- After year 10, repaying the $100,000 principal leaves ~$1,870,658 (pre-taxes/fees; real principal cost ~$50,833 inflation-adjusted).
+After year 10, repaying the $100,000 principal leaves ~$1,870,658 (pre-taxes/fees; real principal cost ~$50,833 inflation-adjusted).

-This illustrates compounding's magic, especially with AI's nonlinear growth propelling these stocks.
-In a debasement era, it could turn debt into a tailwind.

-Don't overlook Bitcoin and gold as complements.
-Bitcoin, as a premier store of value, has averaged over 50% annual gains in select 10-year spans (e.g., 2013-2023 CAGR ~60%, per CoinMarketCap historical data as of 2025-10-13).
-It's a digital hedge against fiat decay.
-Gold, meanwhile, has notched 6-8% annual returns long-term, spiking higher during inflation (World Gold Council data).
-Both could supercharge such strategies, though volatility is the trade-off.

-This is market commentary, not advice—debasement dynamics are fascinating, but real-world application demands caution amid uncertainties.
+*This is market commentary, not financial advice.
+Debasement dynamics are fascinating, but real-world application demands caution amid uncertainties.*

 Share your take on X at [@zsmproperties](https://x.com/zsmproperties).